-The great thing about using pour and melt soap base is that your soap is ready to use straightaway.
+The great thing about using a pour and melt soap base is that your soap is ready to use straightaway.
 It means that the soap doesn’t need any rest time or curing time unlike soaps made with the traditional method of soap making.

-If you know that you are not going to use your soap straightaway, it’s best to wrap the soap in waxed paper or something that will prevent it from drying out too much.
+If you know that you are not going to use your soap straight away, it’s best to wrap the soap in waxed paper or something that will prevent it from drying out too much.

 Your homemade soap is best to be used within 6 months.
-That’s not because the soap would go ‘off’ but because the rose essence and the dried petals will loose their colour and fragrance.
+That’s not because the soap would go ‘off’ but because the rose essence and the dried petals will lose their colour and fragrance.